Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 Classic Mode
 ^^^^^^^^^^^^

-In classic mode stealth and coolstep are disabled.
+In Classic mode Stealth and Coolstep are disabled.
 The stepper motor is driven without any of the advanced features, but in return the torque is maximized.

 Spreadcycle